 According to the International Energy Agency (IEA) solar will likely be the largest energy source for the United States by 2050, and investors understand that now is the time to get involved.
 Unlike other renewable solutions, solar panels have no moving parts.
 Therefore, this can lead to very low operations and maintenance costs.
 With favorable financing options and the optimism of investors, today is the time to capitalize on the clean energy trend.

 With the recent boom in solar installations, major investors have begun aggressively pursuing solar customers.
 Investors see that solar energy will occupy a larger role in the world’s energy markets and are now looking to invest in solar like never before.
 Harvesting free energy from the most abundant source of energy available is a low-risk model investors are looking toward for long-term safe investing.

 Another major factor for solar financing options are incentives and renewable energy tax credits.
 Congress recently voted to extend the federal Investment Tax Credits (ITC) at 30% until 2019, which has been crucial for the major growth of solar in recent years.
 However, in 2020 it will drop to 26%, and in 2021 it will drop to 22%.
 After 2021, the tax credit will drop permanently to 10% for commercial solar projects and 0% for residential.
-With other incentive offers dropping off, there is no better time to capitalize on these financial options.
+With other incentive offers dropping off, there is no better time to capitalize on these financing options.

 Solar power is an opportunity to strengthen an organization’s brand with a commitment to sustainable energy.
 Renewable energy projects show the community that owners are invested in going “green” with a responsibility to the environment and the overall health of their building occupants.
 While financial feasibility may be the primary factor for justifying a solar power system, there is a real opportunity to reduce a facility’s carbon footprint and increase energy efficiency across the board.